 Irredeemable cumulative preference shares are classified and accounted for as equity because the Company is not under an obligation to deliver cash or other financial assets.
-Besides, payment of dividend is on best efforts basis.
+Besides, payment of dividend is discretionary.

-Redeemable cumulative preference shares are also classified and accounted for as equity because payment of dividend and repayment of capital sum are on best efforts basis.
+Redeemable cumulative preference shares are also classified and accounted for as equity because payment of dividend is discretionary and repayment of capital sum is at the sole option of the company.